Wild Bunch AA Meeting

 6:30 PM

-Wild Bunch meets on Monday at 6:30 PM in Columbia, South Carolina at the Main Street United Methodist Church.
-This open, big book study, step meeting meeting welcomes anyone interested in learning about recovery from alcoholism.
+Wild Bunch meets on Monday at 6:30 PM in Columbia, South Carolina.
+This open, big book study, step study meeting welcomes anyone interested in learning about recovery from alcoholism.
 The meeting is wheelchair accessible.

 Location & Map